-Brenda Baker was born in Grand Bank, Newfoundland, to parents Elizabeth McGraw and Ewart Strowbridge.
+Brenda Baker was born in Newfoundland to parents Elizabeth McGraw and Ewart Strowbridge.
 Brenda currently lives in Labrador City with her husband.
 She is the proud mother of two amazing daughters and grandmother of an equally amazing baby girl.

 Brenda is a substitute teacher with a B.ED. in French and English.
 She also has a B.A. in French and Linguistics.
 Starting a blog in 2015, she rediscovered her love of creative writing.
 Three years later, she self-published her debut poetry collection.

 Brenda dreams of becoming a full-time writer when she grows up, which probably won’t be any time soon.
 Along the way, she hopes to keep learning and celebrating the moments that make life beautiful.